November gardening jobs

 As we head deeper into autumn, there's still a lot to do in the garden.
-Below Aaron Bertelsen explains a few things to be getting on with this month.
+Below Aaron Bertelsen explains a few November gardening jobs this month.

-Don't miss the best November flowers and November gardens to visit.
+Don't miss the best November flowers, November gardens to visit and what to plant and sow this month.

 If you are planning to use your own compost in winter soil preparation, give the heap a once over to get rid of any weeds.
 If, like me, you also use the heap to grow gourds and pumpkins, get rid of any foliage and stems still hanging around.